solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

   not apply to the required name, symbol, and URI fields.

 - [**UpdateAuthority**](https://github.com/solana-labs/solana-program-library/blob/master/token-metadata/interface/src/instruction.rs#L147):
-  Updates the authority allows to change the token metadata.
+  Updates the authority allowed to change the token metadata.

 - [**Emit**](https://github.com/solana-labs/solana-program-library/blob/master/token-metadata/interface/src/instruction.rs#L162):
   Emits the token metadata in the format of the `TokenMetadata` struct.
 This